Advanced Laparoscopic Surgery

 Laparoscopic Surgical Procedures

 Many surgeries that were once performed as open surgeries (using longer incisions of the abdominal wall) can now be performed using minimally invasive laparoscopic procedures.
-Your physician will determine if this approach is best for you.
+Dr. Attiyeh will determine if this approach is best for you.
 Common laparoscopic procedures include: